Skip to main content

 About muting

 You can mute alarms for specific components to avoid undesired or unnecessary alarms during a defined period.
+This feature can be used for:

 When the muting duration ends, monitoring of the relevant components will continue as normal and the muting will have the status Archived in the muting overview.